daniel2202x/daniel2202x/README.md

 I do web development professionally, specifically on the frontend, but also a little bit of backend work here and there.
 My main point of focus is to design and implement appealing user interfaces and the development process behind it.

 As a spare time hobby I also like C++, in particular Unreal Engine and other graphics related stuff.
 However I don't plan on doing C++ professionally due to the raise of new low-level languages such as Rust and Go, which will inevitably leave C++ developers with large legacy codebases to deal with.
-I personally don't like those newer languages.
+Since I strongly prefer classic C++ over those newer languages I chose to stick to web development as a professional career while pursuing C++ in my spare time.

 Apart from programming other hobbies of mine include playing the drums, fitness, baking and watching old movies (English only!)

-## 🔭 Currently working on
+## 🔭 I'm currently working on

 #### NGX Todo (https://ngx-todo.com, https://github.com/daniel2202x/ngx-todo)
 - A simple but awesome todo/note-taking app built with Angular